 - Warn that alcohol is a dangerous poison that seduces victims.

 - Show that abusing alcohol is acceptable.
-At least by adults, men, alcoholics, or others.

 - Teach that having a little alcohol before age 21 causes brain damage or later alcohol abuse.

 Nothing can insure that your child won’t become an alcoholic.
 For example, some religious groups prohibit drinking alcohol.
 Of course, for those members who completely abstain, there is no risk.

 However, among those members who do drink, the rate of alcoholism is much higher.
 That’s in comparison to members of other religious groups.
 So teaching abstention can actually backfire.

 III.
 Resources for “Will My Child Become an Alcoholic?”